 To entice foreign investors, the Chinese government offers incentives and grants.
 Companies that conduct business in the Shenzhen Free Trade Zone are eligible for special bonuses and grants, which serve as remunerative monetary incentives to encourage investment and continued operations in the zone.

 How to Open a Company in Shenzhen

-It is a good choice for companies that are specialized in computer software, IT, microelectronics and components, video and audio products, electromechanical integration, and key projects of light industry and energy.
+Shenzhen is a great choice for companies that are specialized in computer software, IT, microelectronics and components, video and audio products, electromechanical integration, and key projects of light industry and energy.

 But other industries like pharmaceuticals, biotechnology, and medical equipment are also on the rise in Shenzhen.

 When setting up a company in Shenzhen, there are numerous things to consider and hence it is important to seek appropriate legal help.